kuznetckiy/Geoscan_Lite_eng/planner.rst

    Start preparing Wizard launch

 Follow the instructions of the Start preparing Wizard (most tests are runned automatically).
-Set the radius of the automatic parachute detaching and время автономного полета (time in flight without the connection between the GCS and UAV).
+Set the radius of the automatic parachute detaching and autonomous flight time (time in flight without the connection between the GCS and UAV).
 After fight preparation completion, place UAV on the launcher.

 Flight